 Chicken Pad Thai Ingredients

 To make chicken pad thai at home, you’ll need the following ingredients:

 Rice noodles: I love rice noodles, but they can get mushy or stick together if you cook them incorrectly.
 After some trial and error, I finally figured out how to cook them without creating a mushy mess!
 Bring the water to a boil and then take the pot off the heat.
 Then you can add the rice noodles and let them soften for 5 minutes.
 To prevent the sticking, drain them and immediately rinse well with cold water to stop the cooking process.
 Once the noodles have been cooled with the cold water, add a little oil and toss to coat all the noodles.
 The cold water rinse and then coating them with a little oil will make them turn out perfect.

 Chicken breast: Dice a pound of chicken breast (or thighs) into bite-sized pieces.

-Vegetables: You’ll stir-fry shredded carrots (buy bagged pre-shredded carrots to save time), bean sprouts, green onions, and garlic.
+Vegetables: You’ll stir-fry shredded carrots (buy bagged pre-shredded carrots to save time), bean sprouts, and scallions (green tops only).
 At the end, sprinkle some chopped cilantro over the noodles (if you like cilantro).

 Eggs: Most pad thai dishes have scrambled eggs along with another protein such as chicken, shrimp, or tofu.
 You will scramble the ends at the end, right before adding the cooked noodles and sauce.